16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 Stifone, Umbria (Italy)

-Along the trail, you’ll find the small village of Stifone.
-Here you can see crystal clear waters and the ruins of old water mills in the Vasca Profonda (‘deep tub’).
-You can also discover the remains of an ancient Roman port and shipyard.
-Although it is prohibited to bathe, you’ll find plenty of pools nearby to swim in if you wish.
-It’s the perfect place for a cool down in the heat of summer!
+Along the trail, we stopped at the small village of Stifone, home to crystal clear waters and the ruins of old water mills in the Vasca Profonda (‘deep tub’).
+There are even remains of an ancient Roman port and shipyard.

 11. Visit Perugia

-Perugia is also known as the city of chocolate!
-This is because the famous Perugina chocolate factory is located here.
-Plus, a world-famous chocolate festival is held here every October, named ‘Euro Chocolate’.
+We had no idea that Perugia is also known as the city of chocolate!
+It’s home to the famous Perugina chocolate factory and the ‘Euro Chocolate’ festival, which is held here every October.

 things to do umbria italy perugia

-Apart from eating chocolate and absorbing the atmosphere of this great university town, you can find plenty of excellent historical sites.
-One of the absolute must-dos is to see the underground streets from medieval times.
-In fact, there is even an underground escalator system that allows you to pass through the buried city and escape the summer heat.
+We also explored the underground streets from medieval times.
+There is even an underground escalator system that allows you to pass through the buried city and escape the summer heat.

 italy perugia